The best hotels in Jinja

 The quietest months are May and November. both rainy, but not unbearably so.
 Prices drop noticeably, the rivers are fuller (great for experienced rafters), and you'll often have the Nile Crescent practically to yourself in the evenings.
 The Gately on Nile and Source of the Nile Hotel both offer better rates in these windows if you ask directly.

-Jinja's best neighborhoods
+Jinja's best hotel regions

 The Nile Crescent and Bujagali stretch are where most of the action is. but they serve very different travelers.
 Start at Bujagali if you're here for white-water rafting; head to Nile Crescent or Kagoma if you want a quieter, more scenic base.